Jeff Deeter : Racing

 -

 The most challenging part of the Iditarod is going for many days without good sleep.
 On a six hour rest, mushers are only taking about two hours of sleep.
-And we do that for days on end.
+And we do that for many days on end.
 Even on our 24 hour rest we still have to wake up every few hours to feed and stretch our dogs.
 They get very hungry, even when they are sleeping, and their muscles need to be massaged and warmed up so they don’t feel stiff and sore when they start to run again.

-The scariest parts of Iditarod are usually the Happy River Steps, The Dalzell Gorge and the Farewell Burn.
-These three areas are all between Finger Lake and Nikolai.
-First the Happy River Steps is a series of steep drops that you mush through in the Alaska Range.
-Basically you start up really high in the mountains when you leave Finger Lake.
-Then you drop down some very fast, steep and narrow cliffs edges, down to the Happy River below you.
-Happily you get to take a rest in Rainy Pass before continuing on.
-The next challenge is the Dalzell Gorge.
-A gorge is a skinny cut between two sheer mountains, with a river running through it.
-We mush alongside the river for a little while, then we have to cross over the river a few different times.
-It is hard to control your sled in this area because the trail is very narrow with super sharp corners and lots of open water.
-After you leave the Dalzell Gorge you get to take a break in Rohn.
 Then, when you leave Rohn, you enter the Farewell Burn.
 This is a good time to talk about “rain shadows.”
 A rain shadow occurs when precipitation comes off of the ocean and dumps itself all out on the front side of some mountains.
 Once the clouds are all empty of their rain or snow, they drift over the tops of the mountains and don’t have hardly any precipitation to leave on the backside.
 This is why the Farewell Burn is famous for having no snow.
 This area can also be very, very icy with lots of driftwood, boulders and gravel bars getting in the way of the sled.

 -